2016 Service Learning Scholar Application Process

 Funds Available: Service-Learning Scholars receive a $3,000 stipend and an additional $500 housing.

-Undergraduate Research and Service Celebratory Symposium: The fifth annual University of Delaware Undergraduate Research and Service Celebratory Symposium will be held on Thursday, August 13, 2015 from 9 a.m.-4:00 p.m.
+Undergraduate Research and Service Celebratory Symposium: The sixth annual University of Delaware Undergraduate Research and Service Celebratory Symposium is tentatively scheduled for Thursday, August 11, 2016 from 9 a.m.-4:00 p.m.
 The Symposium showcases the work of about 300 Undergraduate Research and Service Learning Scholars, representing every college and discipline.
 This event is free and open to the public.

 Past programs can be viewed below: